-- 1.1.1 The rationale and purpose of this policy is primarily as part of Trust wide security systems to create a safe working environment for patients, service users and staff. - 1.1.2 It also sets out to regulate the management and operations of systems to comply with the Data Protection Acts (DPA) 2018 and General Data Protection Regulations (GDPR) in relation to the use of Closed Circuit Television Systems (CCTV) and camera surveillance within Birmingham and Solihull Mental Health NHS Foundation Trust (BSMHFT).
+- 1.1.1 The rationale and purpose of this policy is primarily as part of Trust wide security systems to create a safe and secure environment for our service users, visitors and staff. - 1.1.2 It also sets out to regulate the management and operations of systems to comply with the Data Protection Acts (DPA) 2018 and General Data Protection Regulations (GDPR) in relation to the use of Closed-Circuit Television Systems (CCTV) and camera surveillance within Birmingham and Solihull Mental Health NHS Foundation Trust (BSMHFT).
 Under the DPA 2018 legally enforceable standards apply to the collection of data (images). - 1.1.3 In addition to the DPA 2018 and GDPR, the Information Commissioners Office (ICO), has also produced guidance as to the use of CCTV called, In the picture: A data protection code of practice for surveillance cameras and personal information.
-If any CCTV shows a recognisable person it is generally classed as personal identifiable data and therefore covered under DPA 2018 and GDPR.
+If any CCTV shows a recognisable person, it is classed as personal identifiable data and therefore covered under DPA 2018 and GDPR.
 The ICO Guidance has the dual purpose of assisting organisations /operators using CCTV systems to understand their legal obligations at the same time reassuring the public that appropriate safeguards are in place.